-As of December 31, 2017, we had an aggregate of \$2.55 billion of indebtedness outstanding under our credit agreements, the NOK 2021 Bonds and the 8.875% Senior Notes, of which \$179.4 million was repayable within one year, and a \$213.4 million finance lease liability related to the sale and leaseback of the Methane Julia Louise, of which \$6.3 million was repayable within one year.
-As of December 31, 2017, there was an undrawn available capacity of \$100.0 million under the revolving facility of the credit agreement we entered into on July 19, 2016 to refinance the existing indebtedness on eight of our on-the-water vessels of up to \$1,050.0 million (the "Legacy Facility Refinancing").
-In addition, there is one loan facility with an aggregate undrawn amount of \$664.0 million available that will be used to finance a portion of the contract price of three of our newbuildings on their delivery and the GasLog Houston.
+As of December 31, 2018, we had an aggregate of \$2.8 billion of indebtedness outstanding under our credit agreements, the NOK 2021 Bonds and the 8.875% Senior Notes, of which \$520.6 million was repayable within one year, and a \$206.1 million finance lease liability related to the sale and leaseback of the Methane Julia Louise, of which \$6.7 million was repayable within one year.
+As of December 31, 2018, there was an undrawn available capacity of \$100.0 million under the revolving facility of the credit agreement we entered into on July 19, 2016 to refinance the existing indebtedness on eight of our on-the-water vessels of up to \$1,050.0 million (the "Legacy Facility Refinancing").
+In addition, there is one loan facility with an undrawn amount of \$165.8 million available that will be used to finance a portion of the contract price of one of our newbuildings on her delivery.
 We may incur additional indebtedness in the future as we grow our fleet.
 This level of debt could have important consequences to us, including the following:

-• our ability to obtain additional financing, if necessary, for working capital, capital expenditures, ship acquisitions or other purposes may be impaired or such financing may not be available on favorable terms;
+- our ability to obtain additional financing, if necessary, for working capital, capital expenditures, ship acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we will need a substantial portion of our cash flow to make principal and interest payments on our debt, reducing the funds that would otherwise be available for operations, future business opportunities and dividends to our shareholders; - the requirement on us to maintain minimum levels of liquidity as a percentage of our total debt, reducing the funds that would otherwise be available for operations, future business opportunities and dividends to our shareholders; - our costs of borrowing could increase as we become more leveraged;

-- we will need a substantial portion of our cash flow to make principal and interest payments on our debt, reducing the funds that would otherwise be available for operations, future business opportunities and dividends to our shareholders; - the requirement on us to maintain minimum levels of liquidity as a percentage of our total debt, reducing the funds that would otherwise be available for operations, future business opportunities and dividends to our shareholders; - our costs of borrowing could increase as we become more leveraged; - our debt level may make us more vulnerable than our competitors with less debt to competitive pressures or a downturn in our industry or the economy generally; - our debt level may limit our flexibility in responding to changing business and economic conditions; and - if we are unable to satisfy the restrictions included in any of our financing agreements or are otherwise in default under any of those agreements, as a result of our debt levels or otherwise, we will not be able to make cash distributions to you.
+- our debt level may make us more vulnerable than our competitors with less debt to competitive pressures or a downturn in our industry or the economy generally; - our debt level may limit our flexibility in responding to changing business and economic conditions; and - if we are unable to satisfy the restrictions included in any of our financing agreements or are otherwise in default under any of those agreements, as a result of our debt levels or otherwise, we will not be able to pay cash dividends to our shareholders.